BangkitC23-PC673/nutriary-cloud/README.md

 After being tested locally
   * Make a project in GCP
   * Conect the project to the billing account
-  * Create an App Engine application to deploy the backend
+  * Create an App Engine application to deploy the RESTful API
   * Open Cloud Shell in Google Cloud Console
   * Input this command to clone the repository from Github: `git clone -b main https://github.com/BangkitC23-PC673/nutriary-cloud.git`
   * Make an `app.yaml` file.
 Type `runtime: nodejs16` in the file